 Data will soon be worth its size in gold.
 There are so many ways to collect client information.
 From competition mechanics, social media lead generation ads and lead magnets.
-In this article we will be focussing on 10 of the most effective lead magnets used.
+In this article we will be focusing on 10 of the most effective lead magnets used.

 Lead magnets, in marketing, are an effective technique for gaining a prospect's contact information to update your database.
 The problem is these magnets can take a lot of time and energy to produce.
 In this article.
-Being leaders in database management we will show you nine different lead magnets you can create repurposing content you already have.
+Being leaders in database management we will show you nine different lead magnets you can create re-purposing content you already have.

 Definition Alert: What Is a Lead Magnet??

 A lead magnet is a marketing tool that generates leads by offering a long-form resource in exchange for a prospect's contact information.
 Leads magnets can take the form of ebooks, templates, and similar downloadable assets.
 This exchange takes place at the second stage of a buyer's conversion path.